konradld/konradld.github.io/_research/publication-generalized-moment-prior.md

 #citation: 'Konrad, L.D.
 (2025). &quot;The Approximately Exact Generalized Moment Prior.&quot; <i>Unpublished Document</i>.'
 ---

-This paper introduces a new class of prior distributions for Bayesian inference that builts up on the Normal product Moment prior.

 **Presented at:** European Seminar on Bayesian Econometrics (ESOBE) 2025